checklist/checklist-support/docs/templates/templates.md

 Just like checklists, your templates can be sorted into your team folders.
 Any template without a folder will be placed at the end in the "No Folder" section.
 You can easily re-order a template by dragging the "dragger" on its left and dropping it onto any folder.
 You can also re-order within a folder by dragging up or down.

+Important note: Managing templates can only be performed by team users with the Editor role.
+Other users will not have access to the templates or the template editor.

 ## Creating Templates
 To create a new template, click on the New Template button.
 The Create a new Template dialog will open: